kubeshop/tracetest/README.md

 # Overview

-Testing and debugging software built on Micro-Services architectures is hard.
-Lots of services, multiple teams, written in various languages, with many different technologies involved.
-How are you expected to write tests across all this complexity?
+Testing and debugging software built on Micro-Services architectures is not an easy task.
+Multiple services, different teams, various programming languages and  technologies involved.
+We would like to help you write tests across all this complexity.

+Key Value Prop = Tracetest uses Open Telemetery tracing infrastructure to ....
 Tracetest makes it easy.
-Pick an API to test.
-Tracetest uses your tracing infrastructure to trace this API call.
-This trace is the blueprint of your system, showing all the steps.
-Use this blueprint to graphically define assertions on different services throughout the trace, checking return statuses, data, or even execution times of systems.
+For example, pick an API to test.
+Get its trace.
+This trace is the blueprint of your system (or of that API?}, showing all the steps.
+Use this blueprint to graphically define assertions through Tracetest UI on different services throughout the trace, checking return statuses, data, or even execution times of a system (system or API).

 ![Assertions](/assets/assertions.png)